Baybeechristy/Early-Detection-of-Type-2-Diabetes-Using-Machine-Learning-Explainable-AI-and-Clinicial-Reasoning/README.md

 ### 🔬 The Calibration Surprise

 Post-hoc calibration (Platt Scaling, Isotonic Regression) **made things worse**, not better.
 The shallow XGBoost (depth=3, lr=0.01) was already naturally well-calibrated.
-This is a finding worth publishing — most studies assume calibration always helps.
+This is a finding worth publishing, most studies assume calibration always helps.

 ### 🚨 The Threshold Discovery

 At the default threshold of 0.50, the model catches **zero** diabetic patients.
 Sensitivity = 0.000.
 Every single diabetic patient is missed.
-This is not a bug — it's what happens when 15.5% prevalence pushes all probabilities below 0.50.
+This is not a bug it's what happens when 15.5% prevalence pushes all probabilities below 0.50.

 ---